run-llama/llama_index/docs/core_modules/data_modules/index/document_management.md

 You can "insert" a new Document into any index data structure, after building the index initially.
 This document will be broken down into nodes and ingested into the index.

 The underlying mechanism behind insertion depends on the index structure.
-For instance, for the list index, a new Document is inserted as additional node(s) in the list.
+For instance, for the summary index, a new Document is inserted as additional node(s) in the list.
 For the vector store index, a new Document (and embeddings) is inserted into the underlying document/embedding store.

 An example notebook showcasing our insert capabilities is given [here](https://github.com/jerryjliu/llama_index/blob/main/examples/paul_graham_essay/InsertDemo.ipynb).